-The latest transmission from the Sisters & Brothers series returns to where it began, with Iceland’s latest discovery Russian Girls stepping up for a fierce five-track EP.
+The latest transmission from the Sisters & Brothers series returns to where it began, with Iceland’s latest discovery ex.girls (formerly known as Russian Girls) stepping up for a fierce five-track EP.

 On the new Degua EP ‘Villtu Ekki’ (I don’t want) starts things off, a restrained, melancholic opener that combines wistful vocals with slowly modulating synths and a heartbeat like-pulse.